2 Introduction to R

 What happens is developers will find it difficult to do a certain task, so they will write code that solves that problem and save it into an R “package” so they can use it later.
 They share that code with the community, and suddenly the R garage has an “ultimate set of tools” that would make Spicoli’s dad proud.

-One set of these tools is the tidyverse developed by Hadley Wickham and his team at Posit.
+One set of these tools is the tidyverse developed by Hadley Wickham and other developers at Posit.
 It’s a set of R packages for data science that are designed to work together in similar ways.
 Prof. Lukito and I are worshipers of the tidyverse worldview and we’ll use these tools extensively.
-While not required reading, I highly recommend Wickham’s book R for data science, which is free.
+While not required reading, I highly recommend Wickham’s book R for Data Science, which is free.

 There are also a series of useful tidyverse cheatsheets that can help you as you use the packages and functions from the tidyverse.
 We’ll refer to these throughout the course.